zyp001a/ssh_nopasswd/README.md

 ./ssh_nopasswd user@8.8.8.8
 ```

-all ssh options are supported.
+All ssh options are supported.

+Run script once, you can login with the same option without password using SSH.
+For other user, they still need password.

 Ref:
 * http://www.linuxproblem.org/art_9.html